 How To Get Ready For Ramadan

-Every point is important, but dua is the significant starting point.
-Make dua and seek the help of Allah (SWT) through Prophet Muhammad’s (peace be upon him) way.
+Every point is important, but Dua is the significant starting point.
+Make Dua and seek the help of Allah (SWT) through Prophet Muhammad’s (PBUH) way.
 Indeed, his way is the rightful way.

-The Prophet Muhammad (peace be upon him) used to recite the following dua.
+The Prophet Muhammad (PBUH) used to recite the following Dua:

 اَللّهُمَّ بَارِكْ لَنَا فِى رَجَبَ وَ شَعْبَانَ وَ بَلِّغْنَا رَمَضَان